 According to the 2020 Scrum Guide, “The purpose of the Sprint Retrospective is to plan ways to increase quality and effectiveness.”
 Scrum Teams must take the Retrospective seriously to achieve these outcomes.
-Let’s look at three tips for getting the most from your Sprint Retrospective and several agenda ideas that you can use to keep this event fresh.
+Let’s look at four tips for getting the most from your Sprint Retrospective and several agenda ideas that you can use to keep this event fresh.

 Tip 1: Don’t Skip the Retrospective

 It may seem like an obvious tip, but many teams decide to SKIP the retrospective!
 Don’t do it(!), because the Retrospective is an invaluable opportunity to continuously improve the way the Scrum Team works together.
 As a Scrum Master, the Retrospective is the most valuable event because it allows your team members to coach themselves in ways to continuously improve their adoption of Scrum, which makes the team more self-reliant.

 Scrum Teams using the Retrospective as designed will make a series of smaller improvements, which, taken together, can add up to significant improvements over time.
 These teams are continuously improving how they work, thereby increasing their ability to deliver value to the organization.

 Teams that skip the retrospective miss the chance to remove obstacles in their path and hamper the ability of the team members to learn how to identify and remove their own impediments.
 By contrast, teams that use the Retrospective as designed have higher morale because they can control how they work together.
 Teams that choose to skip the Retrospective miss out on a lot and aren’t practicing Scrum.